Man who discovered sunken Titanic tells students how he plans to find Amelia Earhart’s plane

 Dr. Ballard spoke about new technology that will help him find the missing plane.

-“Oh it’s there, we’re not looking for the Lock Ness monster,” said Ballard.
+“Oh it’s there, we’re not looking for the Loch Ness monster,” said Ballard.
 “I think it’s absolutely going to be found.
 It’s just a matter of when.”

 Senator Jerry Moran helps fund the projects and spoke to the students as well.